 This course presents the microcomputer as a tool for supporting and enhancing the science curriculum.
 Students will use spreadsheets, databases, measuring devices, and other science programs.
 Prerequisite: EME 1920 or prior experience with microcomputers in education.
-Recommend having computer tools for the teacher.
+Prerequisite: CGS 1931F, Computer Tools for the Teacher.